lightningorb/rln/docs/source/commands.rst

     Usage: rln [--core-opts] system.ufw [other tasks here ...]

     Docstring:
-      Block all ports, apart from OpenSSH, 10009 (standard GRPC) and 9735 (standard P2P).
+      Block all ports, apart from OpenSSH, 10009 (standard GRPC) and 9735 (standard P2P) and 9911 (watchtower).

     Options:
       none